+Figure 3 Comparison between the lateral sizes of the IL ions used in this work to the porosity distribution of the CDCs.

 Water sorption changes almost all physicochemical parameters of ILs.
 As a rule of thumb, water content increases its conductivity and decreases its viscosity79, 123-125.
 The high affinity towards sorption of vapors and low vapor pressure enables the use of ILs as active elements in amperometric126 or quartz crystal microbalance-based127 sensors.

 In case of majority of the ILs currently available, the cations are larger than the anions.
 The ILs used in this study – EMIBF4 and EMITFS – also followed this tendency.
 Both of the ILs have 1-ethyl-3-methylimidazolium cations, which are slightly oblong-shaped and have lateral Van der Waals dimensions between 0.53–0.95 nm based on quantum chemical calculations.
 The Van der Waals dimensions of spherical tetrafluoroborate and trifluoromethanesulphonate anions are 0.47 and 0.58 nm, respectively.
-Therefore, by comparing the effective sizes of the ions with the porosity distribution of the CDC in Figure 2, it can be expected that the mobility of cations and anions of these ILs is unequal in the CDC.
+Therefore, by comparing the effective sizes of the ions with the porosity distribution of the CDC inFigure 3, it can be expected that the mobility of cations and anions of these ILs is unequal in the CDC.

 It is not correct to assume that the ILs consist entirely of ions.
 For a reference, the effective ionic concentration of pure BMIBF4 and BMITFS ILs are 0.64 and 0.57 of their respective molar concentrations.128 Therefore, pure IL could be considered as a system, where some IL ion pairs act as a solvent.
 What is more, in a real electrochemical system operating in air, the absorbed water acts as an additional solvent.125 Increase in the molar fraction of water in the IL-water mixture increases its conductivity, in part due to increase in the effective ion concentration.
-The conductivity of pure EMIBF4 is 1.55 S/m at 298 K, but it increases up to 9.2 S/m (that is, nearly by an order of 6) at IL molar fraction of 0.12 in an IL-water mixture.129 Water-free EMITFS has a conductivity of 0.98 S/m at 298 K130 and the mixture with 5 moles water per a mole of EMITFS has a conductivity of 3.93 S/m131 (the highest conductivity value and the corresponding IL:water molar fraction is not found in the literature).
+The conductivity of pure EMIBF4 is 1.55 S m-1 at 298 K, but it increases up to 9.2 S m-1 (that is, nearly by an order of 6) at IL molar fraction of 0.12 in an IL-water mixture.129 Water-free EMITFS has a conductivity of 0.98 S m-1at 298 K130 and the mixture with 5 moles water per a mole of EMITFS has a conductivity of 3.93 S m-1 131 (the highest conductivity value and the corresponding IL:water molar fraction is not found in the literature).

 The hydrophilicity of ILs is determined, as a rule, by its anions, especially if the anions have a high charge-per-volume ratio.79 The TFS- anion is highly hydrophilic due to its sulphonate group.
 The imidazolioum-based cations are considered hydrophobic; thereby the hydrophobicity increases with the length of its hydrocarbon chains.
 Therefore, EMI+ cation is the least hydrophobic cation from the group of imidazolium-based cations.76 In addition, the positive charge of the EMI+ cation is located specifically on the imidazolium ring, which makes the total charge distribution over the EMI+ cation anisotropic and causes its specific adsorption orientation.132 Therefore, it can be assumed that (a) also the EMI+ cations can also bind water molecules and (b) the equilibrium orientation of EMI+ cations can be different at various sorption degrees.